 This is not to say that freelancing is easy – far from it.
 Independent working requires excellent discipline, organisation and self-control.
 Still, if you can master these qualities and feel confident you have the necessary traits to be your own boss, freelancing could be the career path you have been looking for.

 The opportunity to boost your income could be one of the most compelling reasons to go into independent work and become your own boss.

 Freelancers being brought in to lead or contribute to a particular project can command higher pay than regular employees working for the same company; Freelancer rates can be double or even triple that of full-time staff members.

-One of the reasons for this is that employers often require freelancers to provide specific expertise for a critical short-term task and prepared to pay a premium to acquire the skills they need.
+One of the reasons for this is that employers often require freelancers to provide specific expertise for a critical short-term task and be prepared to pay a premium to acquire the skills they need.